jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Kindred Instant - Expeditioner
 Look at the top three cards of your library.
 Put one of them into your hand and the rest on the bottom of your library in any order.
 You gain 3 life.
-Luminous — If you control three or more Lumina tokens, create two 1/1 Human Expeditioner token with "When this creature dies, create a Chroma token."
+Luminous — If you control three or more Lumina tokens, create two 1/1 Human Expeditioner tokens with "When this creature dies, create a Chroma token."
 ```

 [card implementation](../custom/cards/t/tomorrow_comes.txt)